-Carnitas de Puerco (or “pork carnitas”) are little chunks of pork from the fattier parts of a pig, like the shoulder, slowly fried until they are meltingly tender on the inside and crispy on the outside.
+Carnitas de Puerco (or “pork carnitas”) are little chunks of pork from the fattier parts of a pig, like the shoulder, slowly fried until they’re meltingly tender on the inside and crispy on the outside.

-The challenge with making proper carnitas at home is that the traditional cooking method is to slowly fry at a very low temperature, or confit, them in a large copper pot full of pork lard over a wood fire.
-This process can take up to four hours, depending on the size of the meat.
+The challenge with making proper carnitas at home is that the traditional cooking method is to slowly fry them at a very low temperature (confit) in a large copper pot full of pork lard over a wood fire.
+This process can take up to four hours, depending on the size of the pieces of meat.

 Once all of the connective tissue and collagen in the pork has broken down, the heat is turned up, and the pork is fried until it’s crispy on the outside.

-Cooking over a large vat of bubbling lard is impractical at home.
+Cooking over a giant vat of bubbling lard is impractical at home.